AutoResearch/autora/README.md

 The **meaning** and **type** of all the input and output parameters should be described.

 There should be **examples** of how to use the function, class or method, with expected outputs, formatted as ["doctests"](https://docs.python.org/3/library/doctest.html).
+These should include normal cases for the function, but also include cases where it behaves unexpectedly or fails.

 We follow the [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), as these are supported by the online documentation tool we use (see [Online Documentation](#online-documentation)).